NYDrewReynolds/intro_to_turing/README.md

 ##What we'll be doing today:

-1.Command line introduction:
+1. Command line introduction:
   * making directories and files.
   * Basic navigation.
   * Using irb.

-2.Best practices and workflow efficiencies
+2. Best practices and workflow efficiencies

+3. Learning the Turing lingo:
+  * Cohorts, Modules, Posses, Lightning Talks, Code Retreats, Electives.
+  * What is 1505?.

-3.Advice and suggestions for Module 1
+4. Advice and suggestions for Module 1

-4.General Q&A
+5. General Q&A

 ##Command line introduction:
 Why use the command line/terminal?